 Generally speaking, and with limited exception, lawyers, not law firms, are regulated in the US.
 Bar associations and the regulatory authorities are considering the impact of the definition of legal services and the fact that various entities (sometimes called disruptor companies) are performing what may have been called traditionally 'legal services'.
 To date, those entities are not generally regulated.
-It is suggested that, bar associations need to take a broad-minded approach, as the access to legal services - the so-called justice gap - is driving reform in certain jurisdictions, including the use of legal forms and non-lawyer ownership.193 the global voice of the legal profession
+It is suggested that, bar associations need to take a broad-minded approach, as the access to legal services - the so-called justice gap - is driving reform in certain jurisdictions, including the use of legal forms and non-lawyer ownership.

-193 See, eg, ABA Resolution 115, Encouraging Regulatory Innovation www.americanbar.org/groups/centers_commissions/center-for-innovation/Resolution115 accessed 6 July 2020.
+See, eg, ABA Resolution 115, Encouraging Regulatory Innovation www.americanbar.org/groups/centers\commissions/center-for-innovation/Resolution115 accessed 6 July 2020.